glanzkaiser/glanzshamzs/ProjectChrono/chrono/src/Readme.md

 # About
-The src folder contains the C++ (.cpp) files for demo in project Chrono.
+This src folder contains the C++ (.cpp) files for building demo in Project Chrono after you have built it as a whole.

 Project Chrono is a physics-based simulation infrastructure based on a platform-independent, open-source design.

+# Set Environment Variable
+Set the variable Chrono_DIR to specify the location of the ChronoConfig.cmake, after you build Project Chrono-7.0.3 or from the develop branch of their github, you will have the cmake folder under the build folder.

+Set:

+#### $Chrono_DIR = "/opt/hamzstlib/Physics/chrono-7.0.3/build/cmake"

-# Edit Makefile
+# Edit CMakeLists.txt
-You can edit the Makefile to adjust with your target file, the default target is experimental.cpp
+You can edit the CMakeLists.txt to adjust with your target file, the default target is my_example.cpp

-# Notes on using Makefile instead of Gcc
-Based on a forum that I read:

-You shouldn't use GCC raw, you're making your life much harder.
-You should use cmake or another build tool for any serious project.
-Using GCC or a makefile is only good for when you have small projects without many dependencies.

-You don't need to compile in all of the object files for irrlicht (these are already included in libirrlicht.a), so you only need to link against the library that has already been compiled.

-#### -IPATH

-directive tells the compiler to look in PATH for include files

-#### -LPATH

-directive tells the compiler to look in PATH for library files

-#### -I$(IRRLICHT_PATH)/include

-tells the compiler to look in that path for the include files When <irrlicht.h> is included in the cpp file it will look in this path for it (the other includes from this will be found as well)